advpetc/blog/content/reads/cpp-primer-c5/index.md

 ### The `do while` Statement

-A **do while** **statement** is like a while but the condition is tested after the state- ment body completes.
+A **do while** **statement** is like a while but the condition is tested after the statement body completes.
 Regardless of the value of the condition, we execute the loop at least once.
 The syntactic form is as follows:

 ```
+do
+	statement
-do	statementwhile (condition);
+while (condition);
 ```

 **Note**: A `do while` ends with a `;` after the `()`.